Tag: easy recipes

 Kale White Bean Soup

 Kale & white bean soup is one of the easiest soups to make when you’re in a hurry and want something filling.
-Plus, this recipe can be very simple on ingredients or if you’re feeling like you need to kick things up this dish can
+Plus, this recipe can be very simple on ingredients or if you’re feeling like you need to kick things up this dish can be served with pasta or bread.

 Ingredients